Note: the original article by Linda Formichelli, posted in 2018, has been updated with new insights.

 - You have to keep hiring operations managers.
-When you rely on manual scheduling, you have to hire a new operations manager every time you exceed 20 engineers.
-That’s the opposite of the scalable growth you need, where revenues grow and expenses stay low.
+When you rely on manual scheduling, you may find you're rushing to hire a new operations manager every time things get busy, and it can be an overwhelming to manage workloads in this way, resulting in losing both money and time.
+That’s the opposite of the growth you need; where revenue increases steadily, job manageable, and expenses stay low.

 - You can’t keep up with customer demand.
 Late arrival rates start creeping upward when your scheduling system can’t keep up with the growth of your customer base.
 Late arrivals = unhappy customers = stalled growth.

 1. Manual labour doesn’t scale well

 Some aspects of a field service business are impossible to scale.
 Take jobs, for example.
 For each job, you need an engineer on site.
 And unless your operations manager is skilled at bending the space-time continuum, an engineer can be in only one place at a time.
 There’s no real way to centralise the process of manual labour.